lkk688/edgeAI/docs/curriculum/00_sjsujetsontool_guide.md

 ---

-## 🌐 Connecting to Jetson via `.local` Hostname
+## 🌐 Connecting to Jetson via ssh

+If you have deployed Jetson devices in the same network of your client device, e.g., Macbook, Windows, Linux, you can connect to Jetson devices via its local IP address, e.g., `ssh username@192.168.xx.xx`

-Jetson devices with mDNS enabled can be accessed using the `.local` hostname from macOS or Linux:
+We already enabled the Jetson devices with mDNS, so you can access the device using the `.local` hostname from the client:

 ```bash
 ssh username@jetson-hostname.local